framely/community/docs/guide/build-service.md

 ### Declare a service

-To declare a service means we define the function type for each API in the service.
-But to define these function types, we first need to define the data type for their input parameters and returns, and we have to do this recursively in case the one of these data type are composite, or use defined types.
+To declare a service means that you define the function type for each API in the service.
+However, in order to define these function types, you must first define the data type for their input parameters and return values, which may need to be defined recursively in case one of these data types is composite.

-On the OpenCUI platform, types such as skills, frames, and entities can be annotated with dialog annotations so that the chatbot can create objects of these types via conversations.
-Dialog acts, on the other hand, can only be used to render the language-independent meaning into the language of choice.

-#### Create a type: BusinessHours
+#### Create required type: BusinessHours

 For a function return the business hours on a specific day, the following information is needed:
 - **dayOfWeek**: the day of the week, like Monday, Tuesday, etc.
 - **ifOpen**: whether it's open on that day.
 - **openingTime**: the time it opens.
 - **closingTime**: the time it closes.

-So before we can declare the function, we need to create a [frame](./concepts.md#frames) with 4 slots.
+Before you can declare the function, let's create a [frame](../reference/concepts.md#frames) type for its return type.
+Since you don't need to create instance of this type through conversations, so you just need to declare this at schema level.

 To create a frame:
 1. Within the module hours, go to **Types** page, click **Create** on the right side, and select **Create frame**.